multi-coop/datami-website-content/texts/en/tutorial/tutorial-edition-edit-csv-consolidation_field.md

     />
 </div>

-With Gitribute you can add a customized "consolidation field" to request external APIs, in order to delegate some refinement operations to external services.
+With Vizboard you can add a customized "consolidation field" to request external APIs, in order to delegate some refinement operations to external services.

 Each API could be configured independantly.

-Once consolidation is configured for a particular table file, a Gitribute widget will display a "consolidation" column (or `field`) on the left side of the table.
+Once consolidation is configured for a particular table file, a Vizboard widget will display a "consolidation" column (or `field`) on the left side of the table.

 For each row this consolidation field will display a consolidation button.